yycunc/iSMNN/README.md

 ### Construct the input object for batches using Seurat

-Input object is first constructed following the instruction of Seurat.
+Input object is first constructed following the instruction of **Seurat v3 package**.
 See the tutorial from the [Seurat website](https://satijalab.org/seurat/) for details.

 ```{r perform batch effect correction using iSMNN}
 library(Seurat)